 Registered charities are not required to issue receipts.
 However, if charities decide to issue charitable receipts then they will need to ensure that every receipt issued is accurate and compliant with the requirements of the CRA.
-According to the CRA, when audits are conducted, it has been discovered that approximately 89% of registered charities are currently issuing receipts improperly.
+According to the CRA, when CRA audits registered charities it is finding that approximately 89% of registered charities are currently issuing receipts improperly.
 Many charities do not have all of the required elements on their receipts, or they are issuing receipts for services donated to a charity, which is inappropriate since 'services' are not considered property.
 Some charities make the mistake of "lending their registration" to other organizations, which is also prohibited.
 Even small mistakes in the form and content of a charitable tax receipt issued by a charity will be taken very seriously by the CRA.
 There are substantial penalties for inappropriate receipting.
-Here is information from CRA on "what is a gift" and receipting issues: <http://www.cra-arc.gc.ca/chrts-gvng/chrts/prtnq/rcpts/menu-eng.html> Also, here are some CRA sample receipts: <http://www.cra-arc.gc.ca/chrts-gvng/chrts/pbs/rcpts-eng.html> I have a section at my website on [receipting](#) which includes a [receipting kit](#)..
+Here is information from CRA on "[what is a gift" and receipting issues](#).
+Also, here are some CRA [sample receipts](#).
+I have a section at my website on [receipting](#) which includes a [Receipting Kit](#).